GitUser8888/Singapore-HDB-Resale-Flat-Price-Prediction/README.md

 #  ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project 2 - Singapore Housing Data and Kaggle Challenge

 ### Project Objectives:
+ This is the second project that was completed as part of the General Assembly Data Science Immersive curriculum.
 We are tasked with creating a regression model based on Singapore Housing Dataset.
 This model will predict the price of a house at sale.